If you’ve got a question about making a claim, our FAQs are here to help you find the answer.

 How long will it take for a decision to be made if I need more treatment?

-If you submit a continuation claim online, we aim to get back to you by the end of the next working day.
+If you submit online, we aim to get back to you by the end of the next working day.
 If you call us, we try to make a decision straightaway.

 Sometimes, we may need to ask your health provider or GP for more information.
 Once we’ve received this, we aim to contact you with our decision within five working days.